Questions and Answers About Red Tide

 Is There Red Tide in the Florida Keys?

-Results of water testing at locations off the the Florida Keys have revealed no presence of the microscopic algae (Karenia brevis), among several sites monitored by the Florida Fish & Wildlife Conservation Commission, according to an interactive map on the FWC's Red Tide website.
-(Updated Dec.
-10, 2018)
+Results of water testing at several locations off the the Florida Keys have revealed no presence of the microscopic algae (Karenia brevis), among several sites monitored by the Florida Fish & Wildlife Conservation Commission, according to an interactive map on the FWC's Red Tide website.
+(Updated Feb.
+7, 2019)

 What Are Red Tide’s Impacts?